6 Things to Do Before You Walk Out of a Job

 The most significant driving force behind the Great Resignation in 2021 wasn’t because of salary disputes.
 Despite workers having high-paying jobs, there was an unusual turnover that posed a bigger challenge for companies to fix.

 In 2021, more than 24 million employees in America left their jobs.
 And toxic work culture was to blame.
 When a company fails to promote equality, diversity, and communication, workers feel disrespected and undervalued.
-So people take this experience as a sign that it’s time to look for a new job.
-If you’re not sure about the signs to look for, see this toxic workplace checklist.
+So, people take this experience as a sign that it’s time to look for a new job.

 Better job offers

 Marching out the door after saying “I quit” may seem satisfying at first.
-But underneath it are some potential risks for walking out of a job.
+But underneath, there are some potential risks to walking out of a job.

 If you abandon your work for whatever reasons you may have, here’s what can happen:

-Instead of letting your exhaustion and emotions get the best of you, weigh it out before calling it quits because it can come back and bite you.
+Instead of letting your exhaustion and emotions get the best of you, weigh them out before calling them quits because they can come back and bite you.
 Even if you’re pursuing a career in a different industry, give your employer time to adjust by sending your resignation letter.

 These 6 things you need to do before you walk out of a job will help you make a respectful departure: